 We’d like to hear how much waste you are able to divert!

 PROVIDE YOUR INPUT

 We’re talking to a broad and diverse range of people in our community about collection frequency for waste, recycling and organics.
-The consultation process runs between March and September 2018, and includes:
+The consultation process ran between March and September 2018, and included:

 - an online survey